ksusvita92/Genomic-Clustering/README.md

 Welcome to `Genomic-Clustering` project!
 The project consists of a list of codes which support the analysis of paper:

-**Epidemiological Cluster Identification using Multiple Data Sources: An Approach Using Logistic Regression**, by Kurnia Susvitasari, Paul F. Tupper, Irving Cancino-Munoz, Mariana G. Lopez, Inaki Comas, Caroline Colijn
+**Epidemiological Cluster Identification using Multiple Data Sources: An Approach Using Logistic Regression**, by Kurnia Susvitasari, Paul F. Tupper, Irving Cancino-Muñoz, Mariana G. Lopez, Inaki Comas, Caroline Colijn

 The repository is center around the application of package **lr2cluster** which is accessible in https://github.com/ksusvita92/lr2cluster.
 For the help and tutorial of the package, please visit the link.